Since the 1780s, something fishy has been going on in the world of medicine.

 While beneficial on their own, the nutrients found in cod liver have a more potent effect when consumed together.

 This means more health-boosting and disease-protecting properties are present in cod liver oil versus your traditional multi-vitamin.
 Research has done a lot to back up the anecdotal and historical use of cod liver oil.

-One of the most commonly-cited benefits of omega-3 consumption is the ability to prevent chronic inflammation.4 While acute inflammation is protective in some cases (after an ankle sprain or injury), chronic inflammation is associated with a variety of negative health outcomes.
+One of the most commonly-cited benefits of omega-3 consumption is the ability to prevent chronic inflammation.

-Acute consumption 50ml of cod liver oil has been shown to reduce levels of pro-inflammatory molecules like tumor-necrosis factor alpha (TNF-ɑ) inside blood vessels just three hours after consumption.5 Molecules like these are known to contribute to the process of atherosclerosis (hardening of arteries) and contribute to heart disease.
+Acute consumption 50ml of cod liver oil has been shown to reduce levels of pro-inflammatory molecules like tumor-necrosis factor alpha (TNF-ɑ) inside blood vessels just three hours after consumption.

 Does cod liver oil influence blood lipids?
 Several studies have been done in healthy as well as diseased participants with elevated risk factors that lend support to this claim.